 More information can be referenced at the link above.
 These sobering statistics prove what we already know – to hackers, you are just packets of information to be bought and sold.
 YOU are a commodity, just like orange juice or pork bellies, and all priced for as little as ONE DOLLAR.

 If you are concerned that your company may be exposed on the Dark Web, Stronghold Cyber Security is now offering Dark Web monitoring for businesses.
-Please contact us at 1-800-378-1187 if you’d like more information on proactive Dark Web monitoring.
+Please contact us at 1-888-277-8320 if you’d like more information on proactive Dark Web monitoring or would like to request a one-time, free Dark Web scan for businesses.